hellgate75/docker-wiremock/README.md

 ## Docker Image for Wiremock™ Server

-This Docker Image prepare to run a Wiremock™ Server, useful to develop contract between UI and service layers
+This Docker Image prepare to run a Wiremock™ Server, useful to develop contract between service layers

 ### Wiremock™ Server versions